andreashandel/IDEMAbook/docs/index.md

 The new features of this model compared to the basic SIR model introduced earlier are births (of susceptibles) at some rate _m_, and the possibility that recovered lose their immunity and return to the susceptible class at rate _w_.
 Both of these processes can produce new susceptibles and thus lead to resource replenishment.
 If this process is fast enough, it can allow the ID to persist and lead to oscillations/cycles or steady states.

 #### Notes {#mynotebox}
-The model shown in \@ref(fig:birthdheathmodel) also includes natural death at rate _n_.
+The model shown in \@ref(fig:birthdeathdmodel) also includes natural death at rate _n_.
 This is done to for several reasons.
 One is simply consistency.
 If we make the model more detailed by taking into account natural births, it seems reasonable to also include natural death.
 Another, related reason is that without death in the model to balance births, we would have a population which grows without bounds.
 This is not a good approximation of any real scenario.
 When you implement models, especially larger ones, you always want to make sure that each component of the model produces reasonable results by itself.
 In this example, in the absence of disease, we would like to have susceptible individuals reach some steady level depending on births and deaths.
 Without the inclusion of the death rates, this could not happen.

 #### Mathematical Equations for the Model with Resource replenishment {#myadvancedbox}